haziqishere/tars-multi-ai-agent/README.md

 - Integration with Microsoft AI Foundry, A2A, and MCP
 - Scalable and modular architecture

+## Collaborators
+- **Haziq**: MLOps Engineer
+- **Ilham**: AI Engineer

 ## Future Improvements
 - Enhance agent logic with more advanced AI models
 - Improve front-end interactivity and visualizations
 - Automate deployment pipelines for faster updates

-# Disclaimer
+## Disclaimer
-- In a real app, we ARE fetching this from the currently running server at Azure VM -However, Agent 4 sometimes goes wrong and we're not getting emails data.
+- We ARE fetching this from the currently running server at Azure VM
+- However, Agent 4 sometimes goes wrong and we're not getting emails data.
 So we backfill the missing email params.
-- The rest of the data are real from Azure VM that communicate with Microsoft AI Foundry
+- The rest of the data are real from Azure VM that communicate with Microsoft AI Foundry (which the document data is located)